Independent Network Charismatic Christianity: Distinguishing features

 Independent Network Christianity is not a denomination but rather a network of independent church and parachurch leaders.
 Whereas more traditional church movements (which, in this case, includes neo-Charismatic movements established in the 1970s such as Vineyard, Calvary Chapel, and Hope Chapel) have sought to build congregations and create franchises of affiliated churches, INC leaders prefer to try to directly influence the beliefs and practices of individuals, regardless of their personal and denominational affiliations.
 Individual salvation is regarded as more important than building church congregations; without any formal denomination or movement, individual leaders are connected by informal yet powerful co-operative networks.
 INC can thus be described as operating a kind of network governance.

 Leaders in the INC network are referred to by insiders as apostles.
 Apostles tend to be charismatic in the Weberian sense of being seen to possess a supernatural authority which authenticates their ministry.
 An international network of apostles is facilitated by modern communication technologies such as the internet, allowing the sharing of ideas and pursuit of joint projects without the limitations of operating within a hierarchical structure.
 These modern technologies allow INC leaders to build international ministries and followings, using the internet and social media to create interconnected online venues which do not depend of geographical ties.
 Followers engage primarily with leaders through these online forums, sometimes travelling to attend conferences.

 In their book, Christerson & Flory cite Ché Ahn and his Harvest International Ministries, Bill Johnson and Bethel Church, and Mike Bickle and the International House of Prayer as examples of INC leaders and organisations.
 Richard Ostling has also named Cindy Jacobs and Chuck Pierce as INC leaders.
+While some scholars use the term "Independent Network Charismatic" to refer to the New Apostolic Reformation (NAR), Christerson and Flory argue that the NAR is part of INC, but that not all INC groups fall under the NAR.
+Religion scholar Matthew D. Taylor uses NAR to refer to only those specifically connected to C. Peter Wagner's networks, calling others part of the broader movement Independent Charismatics.